Is Power-Assisted Liposuction (PAL) Right for You?

 Considerations

 As with any cosmetic procedure, individual results will vary based on factors such as skin elasticity, the amount of fat removed, and overall health.
-During your consultation, Dr. Yezdi Mistry will assess your suitability for PAL, discuss your goals, and develop a personalised treatment plan to achieve the best possible outcome for your body contouring needs.
+During your consultation, Dr. Mistry will assess your suitability for PAL, discuss your goals, and develop a personalised treatment plan to achieve the best possible outcome for your body contouring needs.

 Ideal Candidates for Power-Assisted Liposuction